Skip to Main Content

 Giant panda and cub

-Cubs develop quite slowly.
+Cubs develop slowly.
 Teeth begin erupting during the third month but nursing continues for 8 or 9 months.

 Image credit: © San Diego Zoo Wildlife Alliance.
 All rights reserved.